RonanChance/Evolving-Solutions/humandevelopmentnotes.md

 - Aid does not usually consist of countries with lots of money giving to less fortunate ones.
 - Logarithmic sort of distribution for dollars per day in the world.
 - Nearly linear correlation between money and child survival rate.
+- Need health before wealth for growth.
+- Gapminder connects the public to usually difficult to access data.